 CH Express Listed by thegentlemen Ransomware Group

 On March 26, 2026, the ransomware group known as thegentlemen added C.H.
-Express C.A., a Venezuelan logistics and light cargo transport company, to its public leak site, confirming that internal files had been exfiltrated from the firm’s systems.
+Express C.A., a Venezuelan logistics and light cargo transport company, to its public leak site, claiming that internal files had been exfiltrated from the firm’s systems.

 Public reporting indicates the company, which operates as chxpress.com.ve, was listed after a ransomware incident.
 The data exposed consists of internal files obtained through the attack.
 No confirmed victim count has been released, and the precise volume or sensitivity of the stolen documents remains unclear from available reporting.
 C.H.
 Express provides parcel delivery, cargo consolidation, and nationwide distribution across Venezuela from its base in San Diego, Carabobo state.